-Now we need to convert the profile of this key into a vector.
-As the black/white silhouette of the key is relatively crisp, the software will create key's profile as one closed vector.
-Without the light box, or with less-than-opaque objects (like shell), a good bit of editing could be needed to get a crisp profile.
-For now, we will take the simple route and let the software to do the work.
+We need to convert the profile of this key into a vector.
+(A vector is a digital line that the software can read.)
+As the black/white silhouette of the key is relatively crisp, the software will attempt to create key's profile (outline) as one closed vector.
+Without the light box, or with less-than-opaque objects (like shell), a good bit of editing could be needed to get a crisp profile (explained below).

-First, we have to trace the bitmap which will convert the lines on in the bitmap to vectors.
-"Trace" here does not mean by hand.
-The software traces the bitmap.
-Here's how.
-Once the photo has been imported into your working Vectric file, click on the photo and use the "Trace Bitmap" tool in the drop down on the left side of the screen.
-The icon looks like a chicken.
+Once the photo has been imported into a new Vectric file, click on the photo and use the "Trace Bitmap" tool in the drop down on the left side of the screen.
+The icon looks like a chicken (IMO).

-One should understand that the points on the key pocket vector cannot be cut from the inside with 100% precision as a router bit will always leave a rounded inside corner profile equal to the bit's diameter.
+One should understand that the sharp points on the key pocket vector cannot be cut from the inside with 100% precision as a router bit will always leave a rounded inside corner profile equal to the bit's diameter.
 The same is true of any inlay object that has sharp corners (like many mother of pearl designs).
 A simple square or rectangle will present the same issue at the corners.
-The best one can do is to use the smallest bit that you have or cut the pocket just slightly oversize.
+The best one can do is to use the smallest bit that you have and cut that part of the pocket just slightly oversize.

 By adding 1/10th of a mm to the toolpath profile when cutting the pocket, the key will fit more easily into the pocket but a tenth of a mm glue line might be visible.
 Can you see a 1/10th of a mm glue line from 3 feet away?
 We are dealing here with a limitation of the mechanical system.